28 Experience Gift Ideas for the Whole Family

 If you’re anything like me, you probably set out each year with good intentions to get your shopping done early.
 But, if you’re anything like me, you also probably still find yourself frantically shopping online down to the wire and depending on Amazon Prime to come through with that free 2-day shipping.
 This year, as much as possible, I’m trying to plan ahead by really thinking about each person I’m buying for, and asking myself 3 questions to determine whether a gift is worth my time, effort, and/or money to give.
 Of course, for any gift to work, there are a lot of variables at play: How well do you know the recipient?
 How close or far away do they live?
 What are their interests?
 How much do you have/want to spend?

 Before you read any further, let me remind you that some of the links on this page are affiliate links, which means I may receive a small commission if you click through and make a purchase.
 I only post affiliate links to products that I have used and actually recommend.
+You can read my full (and largely uninteresting) disclosure here.

-I’m a stay-at-home (sometimes work-part-time-at-home) mom, married to a pastor.
+I’m a stay-at-home (work-part-time-at-home) mom, married to a pastor.
 I don’t have thousands to spend on fabulously amazing gifts, so every dollar needs to count.
 Yes, I value my family and friends more than money, and I feel they’re worth the spending, but as a Christian mom, I have a strong responsibility to teach my kids that our money is God’s.
 To me, financial stewardship in gift giving means spending thoughtfully within my means and choosing gifts that will be of maximum value to their recipients.

 3 Questions I ask myself before I buy a gift